 Healthcare professionals and organisations should be fairly compensated for the services they provide to pharmaceutical companies.
-The EPFIA Code of Practice provides accuracy and transparency in disclosing the scope and value of such collaborative work, and it will become an important step towards building greater trust between the pharmaceutical industry, medical community and patients.
+The EFPIA Code of Practice provides accuracy and transparency in disclosing the scope and value of such collaborative work, and it will become an important step towards building greater trust between the pharmaceutical industry, medical community and patients.

-As a member company of Innovative Pharmaceutical Industry Association (IFPA) and as a full corporate member of EFPIA, AstraZeneca ("AZ") is committed to transparency around interactions with Healthcare Professionals (HCPs), Healthcare Organisations (HCOs), and Patient Organisations (POs), and that these are captured and reported in line with all applicable local transparency requirements.
+As a member company of Association of International Research-based Pharmaceutical Manufacturers (SIFFA) and as a full corporate member of EFPIA, AstraZeneca ("AZ") is committed to transparency around interactions with Healthcare Professionals (HCPs), Healthcare Organisations (HCOs), and Patient Organisations (POs), and that these are captured and reported in line with all applicable local transparency requirements.

-AZ's own policies are fully aligned with the aims of the EFPIA Code of Practice and its local interpretation in the Transparency Code - to promote ethical and transparent interactions with the Healthcare community.
-Our interactions with HCPs/HCOs/POs are governed by the AZ Code of Ethics and supporting Global Standards, which require that we run every part of our business with integrity and refuse to give or receive anything of value that may be intended, or could be seen as, improper influence.
+AZ's own policies are fully aligned with the aims of the EFPIA Code of Practice and its local interpretation in the CODE OF PRACTICE (Latvia) - valid since December 1, 2020 - to promote ethical and transparent interactions with the Healthcare community.
+Our interactions with HCPs/HCOs/POs are governed by the AZ Code of Ethics and supporting Global Standards which require that we run every part of our business with integrity and refuse to give or receive anything of value that may be intended, or could be seen as improper influence.